How to Download YouTube Shorts on Any Device

 Desktop (Windows / Mac / Linux)

 The smoothest experience.
 Open ReelGrab in any browser.
 Paste the link.
-The file downloads to your default downloads folder.
+The MP3 downloads to your default downloads folder.
 Right-click the download button to choose a different save location.

-On Mac, the video plays natively in QuickTime or Finder preview.
-On Windows, Movies & TV or VLC handles MP4 files.
+The MP3 plays natively in any media player — QuickTime or Music on Mac, Windows Media Player or VLC on Windows.
 VLC is the safest bet across all platforms if you run into playback issues.

-Video vs. Audio: Which Format Should You Choose?
+Video vs. Audio: Which Format Do You Actually Need?

 • You want to repost or share the visual content